arumoy-shome/shome2023notebook/logs.md

    + Relative position of code cells with assertions (within the notebook)?
 This one is inspired by quaranta2021kgtorrent.
    + Contents/keywords of code cell with assert?
 Similarly, contents/keywords of code cell above the assert?
 The goal here is to understand/analyse the keywords typically present within assertions.
 With the analysis of the code cells above the assert is to study if there are patterns in the code that lead to an assertion.

-# 2024-02-25 SBERT for automatically identifying related VA pairs #idea
+# 2024-02-25 SBERT for automatically identifying related VA pairs

 I had a chat with Jonathan last week.
 He originally mentioned SBERT for the translation task.
 Although we cannot use it for that, I think